 - Skilled Regional (Provisional) Subclass 489 – where an applicant is given a provisional visa for 4 years only after a sponsorship is received by a state government or relative living in Australia.

-In 2013, many IT and engineering occupations have nearly reached its occupation ceiling.
-As a result, the immigration authorities have decided to allot visas under the GSM category for the said occupations under pro rata basis.
+In 2013, many IT and engineering occupations nearly reached their respective occupation ceilings.
+As a result, immigration authorities have decided to allot visas under the GSM category for the said occupations under pro rata basis.
 The assessment levels have also been increased immensely.